-Lutherans love the Bible, and believe it is the inspired Word of God about His interaction with people in the world.
+Lutherans love the Bible, and believe it is the inspired Word of God about God’s interaction with people in the world.
 We read the Bible through the lens of God’s grace.
 We believe that the Bible is inspired by the Holy Spirit and recorded by faithful people.
 It is the story of God and God’s people – the story of God’s great love for us.
 When we read the Bible we become part of the story.
 The heart of the biblical message is the good news that Jesus Christ died and rose again to bring us into a new relationship with God.
 That relationship gives hope, comfort, and purpose to our lives.

 Lutherans are Liturgical

-Click here to visit the website of ELCA
+For more information about Lutherans, click here to visit the website of ELCA.